UMM-CSci-Systems/C-programming-arrays/README.md

-we don't encourage you to fiddle with the test code (you could always just change the test code to say everything passes!), but if the memory leaks to the test code, then that's where the fix has to be made.
+we don't encourage you to fiddle with the test code (you could always just change the test code to say everything passes!), but if the memory leaks to the test code, then that's where the fix has to be made (and you should do so).

 ## Getting started

-You should first fork this repository to get the starter code, and remember to add any collaborators right away.
-You should then clone the repository to whatever machine you're going to work on.
+You should clone the repository made when you accepted the github assignment by following the link on canvas.
+Make sure your fellow group members choose the proper group when they accept the assignment too.

 There are several directories here, one for each project.
 We would recommend doing them in the order listed below; there's no